 - If an optional SMN is plugged into the customer LAN, connect to the SMN (SSH w/ X11 Forwarding) and start the SGI Management Center remotely. - An in-rack system console can be directly connected to the optional system management node via VGA and PS2.
-You can then log into the SMN and perform system administration either through CLI commands or via the SGI Management Center interface. - A serial connection is used to communicate directly with the CMC.
-This connection is typically used for service purposes or for system controller and system console access in small systems where an ethernet connection or in-rack system console is not used or available.
+You can then log into the SMN and perform system administration either through CLI commands or via the SGI Management Center interface.
+Note that the CMC erthernet connect port, (labeled ACC see Figure 1-2 on page 4) requires connecting to a network with a DHCP server if the SMN node is not used.
+The CMC is factory set to DHCP mode and thus has no fixed IP address and cannot be accessed until an IP address is established.
+If unknown, the IP address must be generated by accessing the CMC directly using a serial connection. - When no optional SMN is available, a serial connection is used to communicate directly with the CMC.
+This connection is typically used with small systems, or for set-up or service purposes, or for system controller and system console access where an ethernet connection or in-rack system console is not used or available.